Hkattelu/Hkattelu.github.io/hugo/content/me.md

   - Fitness/CrossFit
   - Content creation and storytelling
   - Travel and city walks
+  - Photography and street shots
+  - Chess and strategy games
 ---

 Hi!
 I’m Himanshu — a senior software engineer in NYC who enjoys building learner‑first products and thoughtful developer experiences.
 I love shipping features end‑to‑end, from data and serving infra to polished UI, and I’m happiest when I’m learning something new and sharing it with others.